minego/phnx/README_DC.txt

 Modified preferences-assistant.js, local.js and main-assistant.js to allow for a flush refresh on app launch Version bumped to 1.28 for push back to main git, and added contributor link in finishAuth-scene.html and about-scene.html Added setTimer() to cleanup of preferences-asisstant.js so that background notifications are activated if selected when exited prefs.
 Normally it would only be activated on app launch.
+Modified main-assistant.js to give a marker of new tweets when refresh and flush at launch option is used.